>

 Column 1QNAMERead name

-Column 2FLAGFlags describing the mapping result
+Column 2FLAGBitwise flags describing various properties of the mapping result

 Column 3RNAMEReference sequence name